cunnie/writings/NaNoWriMo.md

 Tyrion's voice sounded far-off.
 "Everything is becoming more transparent, Julia.
 I fear I have little time left.
 Watch out for Gates: Gates is neither bad nor good, that's not a paradigm in which he exists.
-Gates's axis is threat-severity, and you are at the far end of that scale.
+Gates's axis is threat-severity, and you are at the dangerous end of that scale.
 Don't be fooled: Gates may sound like the voice of reason, but Gates is about threat-containment and nothing more."

+"If Gates decides that you have unmapped abilities — things that can't be explained and that no one else can do — he will never permit you return to civilian life.
+He will try to turn you into a weapon, or, if that fails, to blunt your abilities, either with imprisonment, sedation, or worse.
+You must not let on what you can do; you must tell no one.
+Mark my words: Gates must not discover what you can do."

 He continued, "The earth is fainter now, so transparent that I can see the stars beyond.
 The stars themselves are quite bright.
 I think I fooled myself that I